 Other Coverage You May Need to Purchase with your Home Insurance

-Even if you plan on using your second home as a vacation house, basic second home insurance might not be enough to protect your property.
+Even if you plan on using your second home as a vacation house, basic second-home insurance might not be enough to protect your property.
 There are other coverages you may need to complement your standard insurance.

-This coverage acts as extra insurance for when existing limits and coverages of your policies are not enough.
+This coverage acts as extra insurance for when the existing limits and coverages of your policies are not enough.
 It protects you and your assets from unforeseen liabilities and suits.